openworm/owmeta/docs/design/project_bundles.rst

 Dependencies
 ------------
-A bundle can declare, by their identifiers, other bundles upon which it depends.
+A bundle can declare other bundles upon which it depends, by listing those other bundles identifiers and version numbers.
 In addition, a bundle can declare contexts and files within the dependency that should be included or excluded.
 More interestingly, a dependency specification may declare that contexts declared within the dependency be renamed according to a number of rewrite rules.
 This is to allow for using bundles with conflicting Context Identifiers.

 Certain problems come up when dealing with contexts across different bundles.
-This rewriting allows to keep separate the contexts in one bundle from another and to forestall contexts with the same ID from conflicting with one another just because they're brought in by a transitive dependency.
+This rewriting allows to keep separate the contexts in one bundle from another and to prevent contexts with the same ID from conflicting with one another just because they're brought in by a transitive dependency.

 ..
 This doesn't solve the problem of conflicting versions of software packages referred to by the bundles.
 Need to make a good solution to that.

 An example
 ``````````
+This example describes a likely naming conflict that can arise in context
+naming between bundles.

 Bundles ``α``, ``β``, and ``γ``.
 With dependencies like so::